 MUSIC DIRECTLY AFFECTS EMOTION

-WHAT MUSIC GOES WITH WHAT KIND OF VIDEO
+WHAT IT GOES WITH WHAT KIND OF VIDEO

-Taking these points into account, music can help enhance any corporate or instructional video.
+Taking these points into account, audio can help enhance any corporate or instructional video.
 Music can set the environment for your video but can also help the audience emotionally connect to your brand.
 Music can also help highlight key points in your message.
-Essentially, the use of music can do some of the groundwork needed to engage an audience and help fill in the blanks.
+Essentially, the use of audio tracks can do some of the groundwork needed to engage an audience and help fill in the blanks.

 WHERE TO GET MUSIC

 The example of The Hills earlier in this piece represented the dream scenario.
 Take an already hit song, and use its message to convey your own.
-Unfortunately, most of us don’t have that MTV budget, or time to go through legal hoops to acquire music.
-Luckily, there are plenty of sites where stock music can be used for free, ranging from YouTube to Epidemic Sound.
-Additionally, many artists put their music on SoundCloud and have a download option available, allowing their music to be used for free.
-If that still doesn’t work for you, there is also music that is available via Public Domain, although that can require a different kind of patience, as for music it generally takes around 95 years after publication or 50 years after the creator’s death for a song to reach Public Domain.
+Unfortunately, most of us don’t have that MTV budget, or time to go through legal hoops to acquire soundtracks.
+Luckily, there are plenty of sites where stock tracks can be used for free, ranging from YouTube to Epidemic Sound.
+Additionally, many artists put their works on SoundCloud and have a download option available, allowing their tracks to be used for free.
+If that still doesn’t work for you, there are also tracks that are available via Public Domain, although that can require a different kind of patience, as for music it generally takes around 95 years after publication or 50 years after the creator’s death for a song to reach Public Domain.

 MUSIC WILL HELP YOU STAND OUT